faderblade/learningtab/README.md

-# learningtab
+# Welcome to my Learning Tab!
-Compilation of notebooks I've done in learning in Data Science from online courses
+This is a repository of projects I've done in completing online courses including:
+* SPARTA (Department of Science and Technology)
+* Udemy
+* EdX
+* and more!